-The most recent report by Communication Authority of Kenya (CAK) puts Kenya’s internet penetration at 112%, translating to a possible 52 million subscriber.
+The most recent report by the Communication Authority of Kenya (CAK) puts Kenya’s internet penetration at 112 per cent, translating to a possible 52 million subscribers.
 Among them, a tech-savvy middle to upper-income earners, who appreciate the convenience of online shopping, thanks to the online market apps.

 At a recent media roundtable hosted by the online classifieds site, PigiaMe emphasised on the factors that have led to an increase in online shopping and penetration in the Kenya.

-Speaking at the media roundtable, Brenna Excel, the Head of Vertical Horizons at ROAM – the umbrella wing for PigiaMe and Brightermonday among many other platforms – noted that in 2018 Kenyans imported 134,000 tonnes worth of second hand items at Ksh.12.74 billion worth.
+Speaking at the media roundtable, Brenna Excel, the Head of Vertical Horizons at ROAM – the umbrella wing for PigiaMe and Brightermonday among many other platforms – noted that in 2018 Kenyans imported 134,000 tonnes worth of second hand items at Kshs 12.74 billion worth.

 PigiaMe focuses on online buying and selling in Kenya, so that Kenya’s second hand, being the largest consumer market, does not let most of the money go out of the country to imports.
 The items are assorted consisting of baby items, furniture, electronics, fashion and sporting equipment.

 A market survey by PigiaMe reported a majority of Kenyans stuck with items in their houses that they no longer need and would wish to gainfully dispose in order to buy what is more practical in their current life.